deSpaceman/KnappedStone-SoftRains-SRDVault/!KSSR/Knapped Stone/Downtime/Living Standards.md

 Characters living in Modest conditions are under the following effects:
 > At the end of each Downtime Month, roll a 2D6 for every level of civilization you are in (a Frontier would have you rolling 2D6, while a Center would have you rolling 10D6), every success is a Valuable you have gained from odd jobs, freelancing or as extra from your work;
 >
-> Every Downtime Year, roll Perception, if you do not acquire a success, you misplaced, lost, or were a victim of a theif that took an item of the Worldshaper's choice.
+> Every Downtime Year, roll Focus, if you do not acquire a success, you misplaced, lost, or were a victim of a theif that took an item of the Worldshaper's choice.

 Wealthy - You live in comfort, meddling with the lowest strata of the high society, which, to be honest, is more then most people can afford.
 Your living standards are beyond any artisan's and you access to many different commodities others wouldn't even dream of.
 Important merchants, highly skilled workforce and large business owners, like factory owners, live like this.
 You can only live in Wealthy Living Standards if you have a job, or a fortune.